wp-plugins/igumbi-online-booking/readme.txt

 = The booking tool uses Javascript, what if there are conflicts (typically image gallery)? =

 The booking tool uses jQuery but has the "$" mapped to the "$igu" function.
 This is the one we use for the Javascript calls.
 We have tested extensively with other sites and javascript libraries.
-However the web is vast: So if you do encounter an issue, we are very eager to fix it.
+However the web is vast: if you do encounter an issue, we are very eager to fix it.
 Please [let us know it](http://www.igumbi.com/de/kontakt).

 == Changelog ==
+= 1.5 =
+ * Tested compatibility with Wordpress 3.9

 = 1.4 =
- * Added Czech and Polish Language, language code cz,pl
+ * Added Czech and Polish Language: language code cz,pl

 = 1.3 =
  * Added Dutch Language, language code nl